Application procedure for applicants from outside the EU/EEA

 - Course descriptions for all relevant courses, including academic content and syllabus/reading list

 - Documents should be scanned from original documentation.

 - The documents must be uploaded as PDF files of good quality.

 - If the original language of your documents is not English or a Scandinavian language, officially certified copies of a translation to one of these languages must accompany certified copies of your documents in the original language.

 Admitted students must hand in original transcripts and diplomas for a final verification.
 Successful verification will finalize your admission to UiB.
 Students who cannot present approved documentation may lose their right to study at UiB.

 3. Admission requirements

 - Bachelor's degree

 - You must have obtained a bachelor's degree, normally of minimum 4 years' duration.

-- Your degree must be issued by an officially recognised (accredited) university or university college.
+- Your degree must be issued by an officially recognised and accredited university.
 Check the specific requirements for the country where you have studied in the country list.

 - Academic specialisation

 - Your degree must include courses equalling at least 80 ECTS (approximately 1.5 years of full-time studies) in a subject relevant to the programme you apply for.